-Buy and Hold Example
+Explanation of Buy and Hold Strategy in Video

-After the tenure of two years, it is observed that there comes a sharp rise in the value of the stocks in which the investment was made, increasing the weights of the stock in the portfolio from the 50% to the 75% and reducing the proportion of bondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period. and risk-free assets to 10% and 15% respectively.
+After the tenure of two years, it is observed that there comes a sharp rise in the value of the stocks in which the investment was made, increasing the weights of the stock in the portfolio from 50% to 75% and reducing the proportion of bondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period. and risk-free assets to 10% and 15% respectively.

 - On the other hand, an investor can refrain from portfolio rebalancingPortfolio RebalancingPortfolio Rebalancing is reallotment of the assets according to their performance in the past period and desired results.
-This is done by divesting in the low performing assets and investing more in the best performing ones. leaving the investments as it is, i.e., no stock will be sold to maintain the ratio or otherwise.
+This is done by divesting in the low performing assets and investing more in the best performing ones. leaving the investments as it is, i.e., no stock will be sold to maintain the ratio.
 The portfolio will be kept intact.
-In this case, where the investor is not making any changes in the portfolio, he is holding the stocks for a long period of time and thus following the true strategy of buy and hold.
+In this case, where the investor is not making any changes in the portfolio, he is holding the stocks for a long period and thus following the true strategy of buy and hold.

 In June 2013, he saved $2300 and invested in Facebook Stock.
 In June 2013, the closing prices of the stock of Facebook on the date he purchased the stock were $23 per share.
 So with the $ 2,300 amount, he bought 100 shares of Facebook at the price of $23 per share.

-- As the total number of transactions is lower in the case of a strategy of buy and hold, so the brokerage, advisory fees, and sales commission are also low in this strategy.
+- As the total number of transactions is lower in the case of a strategy of buy and hold, the brokerage, advisory fees, and sales commissionSales CommissionSales commission is a monetary reward awarded by companies to the sales reps who have managed to achieve their sales target.
+It is an incentive geared towards producing more sales and rewarding the performers while simultaneously recognizing their efforts.
+A sales commission agreement is signed to agree on the terms and conditions set for eligibility to earn a commission. are also low in this strategy.

 - In the case of this strategy, it is required that investors should be able to suppress behavioral biases and handle the impact of the downturns emotionally.
-Thus the risk toleranceRisk ToleranceRisk tolerance is the investors' potential and willingness to bear the uncertainties associated with their investment portfolios.
-It is influenced by multiple individual constraints like the investor's age, income, investment objective, responsibilities and financial condition. of the investors should be high as the buy and hold easy to implement but difficult to follow correctly.
+Thus, the investors’ risk toleranceInvestors' Risk ToleranceRisk tolerance is the investors' potential and willingness to bear the uncertainties associated with their investment portfolios.
+It is influenced by multiple individual constraints like the investor's age, income, investment objective, responsibilities and financial condition. should be high as the buy and hold is easy to implement but difficult to follow correctly.